 Other sources of information have been analysed to come up with the lists of technologies for city buses and coaches.
 These have demonstrated at least 5% GHG emissions reduction compared to a conventional diesel vehicle.
-Table 7 gathers the information from the literature reviewed (JRC, 2016), (Ricardo, 2013), including the type of technology, whether it is appropriate for city buses or coaches, or both, and a rough estimation of the GHG reduction.
+Table 10 gathers the information from the literature reviewed (JRC, 2016), (Ricardo, 2013), (ICCT, 2017), including the type of technology, whether it is appropriate for city buses or coaches, or both, and a rough estimation of the GHG reduction.
+In the previous version of the technical report, 'engine software management optimisation' was also included, but it was withdrawn since the information was based on rigid trucks and stakeholders indicated it was very uncommon and difficult to verify.